manikjain-zz/epochstore/README.md

 ### Remote state and TF session management (optional)

-Set up an S3 bucket with replication, KMS keys for encrypting state files, dynamoDB table for state locking.
+The following steps set up an S3 bucket with replication, KMS keys for encrypting state files, dynamoDB table for state locking.
 You can read more about what we will setup here at this link: https://registry.terraform.io/modules/nozaq/remote-state-s3-backend/aws/latest.

 1. `cd remote-state/`
 2. Populate the `terraform.tfvars` file as follows: